-History of IYPT
+History of IYPT and NZYPT

-The IYPT is now a major international competition with competitions open to high school physics students in each of the competing nations.
-Countries currently represented at IYPT come from six continents and are:
+The IYPT is a major annual international competition that will be held for the 38th time in 2025.
+Countries currently represented at IYPT come from six continents and have included:

 Australia, Austria, Belarus, Brazil, Bulgaria, Croatia, Czech Republic, Finland, Germany, Georgia, Hungary, Indonesia, Kenya, Korea, Mexico, Netherlands, New Zealand, Nigeria, Poland, Russia, Slovakia, Sweden, Switzerland, Ukraine, United Kingdom and the United States of America.